 Accommodation in Namche Bazaar, Nepal

-Namche Bazaar is covered in guesthouses and hotels for trekkers to rest their weary legs at.
-It’s not necessary to book Namche Bazaar accommodation ahead of time – just show up and ask how much you need to pay for a room!
+Namche Bazaar is filled with guesthouses and hotels for trekkers to rest their weary legs at.
+It’s not necessary to book Namche Bazaar accommodation ahead of time – just show up and ask the owners how much you need to pay for a room!

-The more famous lodges in Namche Bazaar, favorited by frequent trekkers, can be booked ahead of time.
-Keep in mind that the entire Namche Bazaar area closes down in the winter, making it very difficult to find accommodation there in the off-season.
+The more famous lodges in Namche Bazaar, favorited by trekkers in tour groups, can be booked ahead of time.
+Keep in mind that much of Namche Bazaar closes down in the winter, making it very difficult to find accommodation there in the off-season.